Starcounter/Docs/docs/topic-guides/blendable-web-apps/customizing-solutions-design.md

 ## Need more?

-If any of the above fulfill your needs for general customization and theming, first of all, please let us know.

-If you need to change more, you can always edit every view's presentation using [View Composition](view-composition.md), you can re-arrange HTML, change CSS, replace custom elements with your own, do any kind of HTML+CSS+JS magic you need.
+If none of the above fulfill your needs for general customization and theming, and you need to change more, you can always edit every view's presentation using [View Composition](view-composition.md), you can re-arrange HTML, change CSS, replace custom elements with your own, do any kind of HTML+CSS+JS magic you need.

 If the apps were made according to our guidelines, you should have entire presentation available there for you to change.
 Nothing but presentation - the content, functionality, and data-binding should be safe in the light DOM, out of reach for encapsulated composition.